I had a chance to spend a few days with Reed and check on his swing. We made a minor adjustment to his backswing.

 The second thing – reduce the movement of the spine.

-When you tilt the torso it rotates.
-When you turn the torso it tilts.
-Therefore, the goal is to maintain the spine tilt as you turn.
-I call it “learning to bend and turn”.
-Bending and turning are critical to great swings.
-It requires proper lower and body movement, flexibility and separation.
+When you tilt the torso, it rotates.
+When you turn the torso, it leans.
+Therefore, the goal is to maintain the spine tilt as you roll.
+I call it “learning to bend and turn.”
+Bending and turning is critical to high swings.
+It requires proper lower and body movement, flexibility, and separation.

 You can learn from Reed

-One of Reed’s talents is his ability to translate a movement into his personal feel.
-I call this “connecting the brain to the body”.
+One of Reed’s talents is his ability to translate a movement into his feel.
+I call this “connecting the brain to the body.”
 Connecting the brain to the body is the process of trying a new position and then being able to monitor your body’s ability to change its direction.
-When I would show Reed a new movement, he will rehearse the feeling. of it and then translate it into something he can relate to.
+When I would show Reed a modern movement, he will rehearse the feeling.
+Of it and then translate it into something he can relate.
 All athletes have learned this skill.
 Some of the best are dancers.

-Most golfers aren’t striving for “purity of technique”.
+Most golfers aren’t striving for “purity of technique.”
 I believe this is a lost art of golf.
-I discussed this with Reed yesterday and we both agree.
-Golfers are too concerned with distance and how far they hit it and less concerned with consistency.
+I discussed this with Reed yesterday, and we both agree.
+Golfers are too concerned with distance and how far they hit it and less interested with consistency.
 Reed and I have committed to a different approach.
-We are striving for consistency first and distance will come from purity of ball spin and flight.
+We are striving for consistency first, and distance will come from the purity of ball spin and flight.

 I see Reed about once each month.
 This week, the first thing I noticed about Reed’s ball- striking was the consistency of his trajectories.
-This is a great indicator that he the swing is becoming refined.
+This is an excellent indicator that he the swing is becoming refined.

 We made a small adjustment to the backswing

-Reed was geting a slight bit of rotation in his initial movement into the backswing.
+Reed was getting a slight bit of rotation in his initial movement into the backswing.
 One thing that I stress is the importance and consistency of the movement away from the ball.